ROCm/hipSOLVER/README.md

 ```

 ## Notes on API Differences
-While the API of hipSOLVER is, overall, modeled on that of cuSOLVER, there are some notable differences between the APIs of hipSOLVER and cuSOLVER.
-In particular, the following functions take additional arguments:
+While the API of hipSOLVER is, overall, modeled after that of cuSOLVER, there are some notable differences.
+In particular:

-* hipsolverXgesvd_bufferSize: Accepts `jobu` and `jobv` as arguments
+* hipsolverXgesvd_bufferSize requires `jobu` and `jobv` as arguments
-* hipsolverXgetrf: Accepts `lwork` as an argument
+* hipsolverXgetrf requires `lwork` as an argument
-* hipsolverXgetrs: Accepts `work` and `lwork` as arguments
+* hipsolverXgetrs requires `work` and `lwork` as arguments, and
-* hipsolverXpotrfBatched: Accepts `work` and `lwork` as arguments
+* hipsolverXpotrfBatched requires `work` and `lwork` as arguments.

-In order to support these changes to getrs and potrfBatched, the following functions have been added as well:
+In order to support these changes, hipSOLVER adds the following functions as well:

 * hipsolverXgetrs_bufferSize
 * hipsolverXpotrfBatched_bufferSize

 Furthermore, due to differences in implementation and API design between rocSOLVER and cuSOLVER, not all arguments are handled identically between the two backends.
-When using the rocSOLVER backend, keep in mind the following differences.
+When using the rocSOLVER backend, keep in mind the following differences:

-While many cuSOLVER functions (and, consequently, hipSOLVER functions) take a workspace pointer and size as arguments, rocSOLVER maintains its own internal device workspace by default.
+* While many cuSOLVER functions (and, consequently, hipSOLVER functions) take a workspace pointer and size as arguments, rocSOLVER maintains its own internal device workspace by default.
 In order to take advantage of this feature, users may pass a null pointer for the `work` argument of any function when using the rocSOLVER backend, and the workspace will be automatically managed behind-the-scenes.
 It is recommended to use a consistent strategy for workspace management, as performance issues may arise if the internal workspace is made to flip-flop between user-provided and automatically allocated workspaces.

-Additionally, unlike cuSOLVER, rocSOLVER does not provide information on invalid arguments in its `info` arguments, though it will provide info on singularities and algorithm convergence.
+* Additionally, unlike cuSOLVER, rocSOLVER does not provide information on invalid arguments in its `info` arguments, though it will provide info on singularities and algorithm convergence.
 As a result, the `info` argument of many functions will not be referenced or altered by the rocSOLVER backend, excepting those that provide info on singularities or convergence.

 ## Supported Functionality
 For a complete description of all the supported functions, see the corresponding backends' documentation